-Our congregation’s Stephen Ministry equips lay people to provide confidential, one-to-one Christian Care to individuals in our congregation who are experiencing difficulties in their lives.
-God works through Stephen Ministers to plant a seed of hope and healing in a person whose life seems barren and forlorn because of some crisis or tragedy.
-When dealing with sometimes difficult life situations that come our way such as:
+Our congregation’s Stephen Ministry trains lay people to provide confidential, one-to-one Christian Care to individuals who are experiencing difficulties in their lives.
+God works through Stephen Ministers to plant a seed of hope and healing in a person who is dealing with difficult life situations that come our way such as:

 - loss of a job